The 10 Best Garden Tillers for 2026 (Tested and Ranked!)

 5. Best Heavy-Duty Garden Tiller: Earthquake Victory Rear Tine Tiller

-7. Best Rototiller for Rocky Soil: Toro 58603 Dual Direction Rear Tine Tiller.
+7. Best Rototiller for Rocky Soil: YARDMAX 18 in Rear Tine Tiller (Dual rotation)

 Continue to see the specifications and our review of each rototiller, as well as their respective pros and cons.